amueller69/Law-School-Notes/Spring-2019/ConLaw/02-Federalism.md

       * Unthinkable to suggest states would have ratified with understanding that they could be subjected suits in their own court system
     * No early Congresses subjected states to suit in their own courts
     * Many SCOTUS 11A cases implicitly relied on conception of sovereign immunity
-    * **Power would be inconsistent w/ constitutional structure b/c assault on state dignity**
+    * **Power would be inconsistent w/ constitutional structure because assault on state dignity**
     * States cannot disregard federal law: (1) may consent to suit; (2) US may sue; (3) Bitzer is still good law; (4) sub-state entities not protected via sovereign immunity; (5) Ex Parte Young necessary fiction still exists

 ---